-Residential rehab is geared towards people who have run out of options; they are often in very poor physical and mental health, have broken relationships and inadequate personal resources.
-If rehab leads to genuine, significant & positive imporvement in the quality of patients’ lives, surely this must be chalked-up as a success?
+Residential rehab is geared towards people who have run out of options; they are often in very poor physical and mental health, have broken relationships and have inadequate personal resources.
+If rehab leads to genuine, significant & positive improvement in the quality of patients’ lives, surely this must be chalked up as a success?

 We Want to Hear from You!

 What do you think?
-Have you had experience of addiction treatment?
+Have you had an experience with addiction treatment?
 Do you have an opinion about success claims?
 What does “successful” rehab mean to you?

 For more help and advice about rehab please call our 24-Hour Helpline: 01721 728118